Home

 [Top]

-Stinging Nettle is sometimes eaten and has a similar flavor to spinach when cooked it contains iron, manganese, calcium potassium and contains vitamins D, C and A.
+Stinging Nettle is sometimes eaten and has a similar flavour to spinach when cooked it contains iron, manganese, calcium potassium and contains vitamin D, C and A.

 Stinging nettle is available in capsule, as a cream and powdered form; additionally it is available as a tincture or tea.
 The extract is taken from the root or the leaf.